danog/MadelineProtoDocs/docs/API_docs/constructors/chatAdminRights.md

 ---
-title: chatAdminRights
+title: "chatAdminRights"
-description: Represents the rights of an admin in a [channel/supergroup](https://core.telegram.org/api/channel).
+description: "Represents the rights of an admin in a channel/supergroup."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: chatAdminRights